WWE News: Kevin Owens Disses Goldberg’s Part-Time Status Ahead Of ‘Fastlane’

 — Kevin Owens (@FightOwensFight) December 12, 2016

 Although it bears mentioning that the Twitter feud between both men is all part of their on-air rivalry, publications like Cageside Seats have brought up these exchanges as another example of why it’s never a good idea to start a Twitter argument with Kevin Owens.
-The same publication wrote in December about a well-documented time when the mother of a seven-year-old boy had taken to social media to complain about how Owens, who was in his heel character, made her son cry.
+The same publication wrote in December about a well-documented time when the mother of a 7-year-old boy had taken to social media to complain about how Owens, who was in his heel character, made her son cry.
 The above tweet is just one of many sarcastic responses KO had fired off in reaction to the mother’s Facebook post.

 Many have observed that Bill Goldberg has been thoroughly “owned” in his recent Twitter exchanges with his much younger Fastlane 2017 opponent.
 But only time will tell if the rumors ring true, and if Kevin Owens vs. Goldberg ends with the 50-year-old former WCW and WWE World Heavyweight Champion having the last laugh and winning the Universal Championship.